michaelpeluso/git-guru/readme.md

 This project is a GitHub README.md generator.
 It generates a comprehensive README.md file for your Github repository based on a set of provided code snippets.
 The generated README.md is designed to be comprehensive and long, filling more than a page.

 ## Features
-- Generates a custom README.md file
+- Automatic generation of README.md files based on provided code snippets
-- Interprets and describes the goal of your code
+- Detection of syntax errors in the code snippets for improved clarity
-- Extracts relevant information from your code snippets
+- Querying functionality to extract relevant information from the codebase
 - Provides a visual file structure tree using `file_structure.json`

 ## Setup and Execution Instructions
 1. **Start Python Virtual Environment:**
 Open a terminal window.
 Navigate to the project directory.
 Create a new Python virtual environment by running the command:
 ```